taylorsudo/visit-the-balkans/readme.md

 - Users communicated frustration with scrolling back up to the top of country pages to access the menu.
 To improve the user experience, I **added a 'back-to-top' button** that appears once users start scrolling down the page.
 This button, when clicked or tapped, uses smooth scrolling to seamlessly take the user back to the top of the page.
 I chose to implement this button rather than a sticky navigation as it is less visually obstructive.

+- I **added a background in the call-to-action section** to break up the content and make the module more distinctive.

 ## Future Iterations/Improvements

 There is a number of potential enhancements for future iterations: